aedimoff/Covid19Timeline/README.md

 -   [ ] View color coded statistical data based on location
 -   [ ] Toggle time period using a slider to change map view
 -   [ ] View randomized news headlines in a sidebar
--   [ ] Click news article link to navigate to news article website

 ### Wireframes